rubienr/machinekit/src/hal/user_comps/xhc-whb04b-6/README.md

 ### What we did so far
 * Searched the web and found not 100% related but interesting information on this [site](http://forum.planet-cnc.com/viewtopic.php?f=12&t=1125), and
 * this [site](http://wiki.linuxcnc.org/cgi-bin/wiki.pl?Using_A_XHC-HB04_Wireless_MPG_Pendant).
-* Politely contacted the manufacturer and requested an interface controld document or equivalent information (without success).
+* Politely contacted the manufacturer and requested an interface control document or equivalent information (without success).

 ### What we didn't
 * Did not install the driver and Mach3 on Windows guest VM and sniff the USB protocol using SOTA tools such as
     * Wireshark
     * usbmon

 **Any help in that regard is appreciated.**

 ### Issues